AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 ## Use multiple resource packages

-The most powerful and flexible option that you have for controlling your game's memory usage is to divide your project's resources into multiple separate packages, and to stream these packages in and out of memory dynamically during the game when they are needed.
+The most powerful and flexible option that you have for controlling your project's memory usage is to divide your project's resources into multiple separate packages, and to stream these packages in and out of memory dynamically at runtime when they are needed.

 Any project that needs different sets of resources at different times can usually benefit from this approach.
-For example, if your game has multiple levels, you could create a separate resource package for the assets used in each level.
-That way, each level can take up the full memory budget for the game without having to share the available memory with other levels.
+For example, if your project has multiple levels, you could create a separate resource package for the assets used in each level.
+That way, each level can take up the full memory budget for the app without having to share the available memory with other levels.
 Even if you only have a single level, you might be able to use resource packages for different isolated parts of the level, or for different characters.

 For more detail on how to set up this kind of system, see the topics under ~{ Loading and unloading content at runtime }~.